 Day 5 – Travel to Valparaíso

-Santiago to Valparaíso is two hours by train or about an hour and a half by bus (around $15 for a return ticket), so it’s an ideal next stop on your Chile backpacking itinerary.
+Santiago to Valparaíso is two hours by train or about an hour and a half by bus (around $15 for a return ticket), so it’s an ideal next stop on your Chile itinerary.
 I recommend allowing a day for the journey, then you can take your time to find your accommodation and settle into this pretty port city.

 If you are looking for hostels in Valparaíso, one of the best is the wonderful La Casa Piola, which has comfy beds, clean bathrooms and cool staff.
 For an affordable hotel in Valparaíso, try the lovely Casa California Guesthouse.
 Close to the city centre, you can enjoy its bar, terrace and garden.